SuperOfficeDocs/superoffice-docs/docs/onsite/upgrade/to-81/move-crm-server.md

 ## SuperOffice database on Microsoft SQL Server or Oracle

-If you have access to both the new and the old database server, then using DBsetup to [rebuild][1] the database from old to new datasource is the fastes option.
+If you have access to both the new and the old database server, then using DBsetup to [rebuild][1] the database from old to new data source is the fastest option.

 If you do not have access to the new database server from the old database server, then you may [export][1] the database as an SDA file from DBSetup on the old server and use DBSetup to import the SDA file.